wjabbour/guardian-web-client/README.md

 ### AWS CLI v2
 The AWS CLI is used to manage credentials that will be used by Terraform to interact with AWS.
 [This page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) has instructions for setting up AWS CLI v2.

+The AWS access key and secret key will need to be securely shared with you.

+With the cli installed, run the command `aws configure`.
+For "AWS Access Key ID" enter the AWS access key.
+For "AWS Secret Access Key" enter the secret key.
+For "Default region name" enter `us-east-1`.
+For "Default output format" enter `json`.
+Your local AWS profile has now been created.

 ### Ready To Go?
 Open up PowerShell and try checking the version number of the programs to ensure installation was performed successfully.
 If you get a message saying something like "could not recognize that command" then something is wrong.